Prasanthyg/hello-world/README.md

 # hello-world
-whats up everyone - just getting used to this stuff just a beggining
+just getting used to this stuff